soundpress/RulesOfNYC/docs/c34/index.rst

 (b) Types of Violations.
 Lobbyists and clients may be subject to a penalty for the following:

-   (1) failure to enroll in e-Lobbyist as required by Section 3-213(a)(3) of the Lobbying Law;
+   (1) failure to enroll in e-Lobbyist as required by § 3-213(a)(3) of the Lobbying Law;

-   (2) failure to file any Report as required by Sections 3-213, 3-215, 3-216, 3-216.1 and 3-217 of the Lobbying Law;
+   (2) failure to file any Report as required by §§ 3-213, 3-215, 3-216, 3-216.1 and 3-217 of the Lobbying Law;

    (3) failure to include a term of a Retainer or Authorization required by 51 RCNY § 1-08;

-   (4) knowingly and willfully providing incorrect information to the City Clerk pursuant to Section 3-223(a) of the Lobbying Law;
+   (4) knowingly and willfully providing incorrect information to the City Clerk pursuant to § 3-223(a) of the Lobbying Law;

-   (5) failure to pay the registration fee as required by Section 3-213(e) of the Lobbying Law;
+   (5) failure to pay the registration fee as required by § 3-213(e) of the Lobbying Law;

-   (6) failure to fully cooperate with any inquiry made by the City Clerk in accordance with Section 3-212(a) of the Lobbying Law;
+   (6) failure to fully cooperate with any inquiry made by the City Clerk in accordance with § 3-212(a) of the Lobbying Law;

-   (7) failure of a Principal Officer to certify any Report as required by Section 3-222 of the Lobbying Law;
+   (7) failure of a Principal Officer to certify any Report as required by § 3-222 of the Lobbying Law;

    (8) failure, by the applicable deadline in the Lobbying Law, to:

-      (i) enroll in e-Lobbyist pursuant to Section 3-213(a)(3) of the Lobbying Law and 51 RCNY § 1-03(a);
+      (i) enroll in e-Lobbyist pursuant to § 3-213(a)(3) of the Lobbying Law and 51 RCNY § 1-03(a);

-      (ii) file any Report, including failing to complete any required portion thereof or supplying incorrect information, pursuant to Sections 3-213; 3-215; 3-216; 3-216.1 and 3-217 of the Lobbying Law;
+      (ii) file any Report, including failing to complete any required portion thereof or supplying incorrect information, pursuant to §§ 3-213; 3-215; 3-216; 3-216.1 and 3-217 of the Lobbying Law;

-      (iii) file a Retainer or Authorization Letter as required by Sections 3-213(c)(3) and (4) of the Lobbying Law;
+      (iii) file a Retainer or Authorization Letter as required by § 3-213(c)(3) and (4) of the Lobbying Law;

-      (iv) respond to a lawful subpoena issued by the City Clerk pursuant to Section 3-212(a) of the Lobbying Law; or
+      (iv) respond to a lawful subpoena issued by the City Clerk pursuant to § 3-212(a) of the Lobbying Law; or

-      (v) pay any civil penalty assessed by the City Clerk in accordance with Section 3-223 of the Lobbying Law;
+      (v) pay any civil penalty assessed by the City Clerk in accordance with § 3-223 of the Lobbying Law;

    (9) the Principal Officer or Designee intentionally disclosing his or her e-Lobbyist password in violation of 51 RCNY § 1-04(c)(2) or 51 RCNY § 1-05(c)(3), respectively;

-   (10) failure to comply with the terms of use agreement of e-Lobbyist pursuant to Section 3-212(a) of the Lobbying Law; or
+   (10) failure to comply with the terms of use agreement of e-Lobbyist pursuant to § 3-212(a) of the Lobbying Law; or

    (11) any other act or omission that constitutes a violation of the Lobbying Law or Rules.